 Harold “Gerry” F. and Marguerite Lenfest

-Gerry Lenfest is an honorary member of the Campaign Cabinet.
+Gerry Lenfest was an honorary member of the Campaign Cabinet.

 “Alumni and friends of Webb should consider the Campaign a call to arms – to enhance the endowment and provide the funds needed to assure future students an education without the burden of tuition.”